Boss (TV series): Ratings

 The show garnered a total of 1.7 million viewers across multiple airings in its opening weekend.
 By comparison, other Starz TV series such as Spartacus: Gods of the Arena delivered 2.8 million viewers in its first weekend, Torchwood: Miracle Day produced 2 million viewers, and Camelot had 1.6 million viewers for the Friday airings alone.
 However, just two weeks later, the ratings had fallen to around a quarter of a million.
-The third episode, "Swallow", aired on November 4, 2011 averaged only 268,000 viewers — down 31% from the week before on October 28 ("Reflex"), which had just 391,000 viewers.
+The third episode, "Swallow", aired on November 4, 2011, averaged only 268,000 viewers — down 31% from the week before on October 28 ("Reflex"), which had just 391,000 viewers.

-In an attempt to garner more television viewers, Starz shifted the season two premiere date from October 21, 2012 to August 17, 2012.
+In an attempt to garner more television viewers, Starz shifted the season two premiere date from October 21, 2012, to August 17, 2012.
 This placed the season two premiere in a more advantageous state; between the finales of most summer shows on cable and the traditional launch of the fall television season, where an October launch would have been buried with many other programs.
-Starz also put the season two premiere full episode online for free on August 20, 2012 for a limited time.
+Starz also put the season two premiere full episode online for free on August 20, 2012, for a limited time.

 The season two premiere had 317,000 viewers, which was less than half of the 659,000 viewers who watched the series premiere.
 With encores that same night, the ratings rose to 509,000 viewers.
 Over the weekend, the season premiere pulled in 915,000 viewers, just under the 1.1 million average in the first season.

 The show's low ratings are cited as the main reason for its cancellation.

 Critical reception

-On Rotten Tomatoes, Season 1 has an approval rating of 79% based on reviews from 28 critics.
+On Rotten Tomatoes, Season 1 has an approval rating of 76% based on reviews from 38 critics.
 The website's critical consensus states: "A mature drama, Boss constructs political devolution with ease and packs a powerful punch with steamy tales of corruption and sex."
-Season 2 has an approval rating of 89% based on reviews from 18 critics.
-The website's critical consensus states: "Kelsey Grammar alone provides ample reason to watch Boss, but the rest of the stellar supporting cast of wretchedly fascinating, emotionally entangled characters holds viewer attention."
+Season 2 has an approval rating of 86% based on reviews from 21 critics.
+The website's critical consensus states: "Kelsey Grammer alone provides ample reason to watch Boss, but the rest of the stellar supporting cast of wretchedly fascinating, emotionally entangled characters holds viewer attention."
 On Metacritic, Season 1 has a score of 78 out of 100, based on reviews from 24 critics.
 Season 2 has a score of 75 out of 100, based on reviews from 18 critics.